getzlab/getzlab.github.io/team/_posts/1970-01-01-firer-danielle.md

 She recieved B.S.s in Computer Science and Bioengineering from the University of Maryland, CP.
 In the future, Danielle plans to continue her studies in computational biology in graduate school.

-Outside of research, she enjoys playing volleyball, running, and hiking as well as cooking and baking to bring along on her adventures.
+Outside of the lab, she enjoys playing volleyball, running, and hiking as well as cooking and baking to bring along on her adventures.